patching...

 The process will take a few months, said Chief Greg Weber, and just how long until those officers are patrolling the streets will depend on whether those hired already have had police academy training.

-The size of the police force – currently 50 police officers – has been the subject of discussion lately because of the vehicle burglary and theft spree that has plagued the township for more than a year, despite some arrests.
+The size of the police force – currently 50 police officers – has been the subject of discussion lately because of the v, despite some arrests.

-Detectives are working with other police departments because Millburn is just one of many townships hard hit by burglars and car thieves.
+Detectives are working with other police departments because hard hit by burglars and car thieves.

-At the Millburn Township Committee’s meeting last week, committee members and the township administrator told the public that detectives were close to making more arrests and have been working with a task force on the issue.
+At the , committee members and the township administrator told the public that detectives were close to making more arrests and have been working with a task force on the issue.

 Neither the chief nor Eakley would confirm or deny the existence of such a task force or Millburn's participation in it and won't release details about ongoing investigations out of concern for the safety of the officers or about jeopardizing the cases.

-Earlier this week an arrest was made on one of the many Millburn cases, and the suspect had a long history of burglary charges.
+Earlier this week an arrest was made on one of the many , and the suspect had a long history of burglary charges.

-Since last week, there has been much discussion on Patch about the size of the police force, and whether that was hindering the department and about the issue of consolidating services such as emergency dispatch.
+Since last week, on Patch about the size of the police force, and whether that was hindering the department and about the issue of consolidating services such as emergency dispatch.
 Chief Weber answered those questions along with Eakley this week.

 Weber said the department, like others, has "learned to do more with less during these troubled economic times."
 The impact of four fewer officers has resulted in non-criminal justice responsibilities, such has miscellaneous paperwork and community outreach, being put on the back burner, he said.